marrero171/my-portfolio/content/about-me.md

 ---

 # Introduction
 Hi, I'm Francisco Marrero.
-I have 5 years of experience in game development, having published multiple prototypes over the years and participating in several game jams.
-I also have 3 years of experience as a Full Stack Developer in the University of Puerto Rico - Arecibo, on which our team made a scheduling system for the PSE (Programa de Servicios Educativos).
+I am a Game Developer and Full Stack Developer with 4+ years of experience creating games and 3 years of experience building web applications.
+Over the years, I’ve published multiple game prototypes, participated in several game jams, and contributed to projects at the University of Puerto Rico – Arecibo, where my team developed a scheduling system for the PSE (Programa de Servicios Educativos).

-Game Development has been a passion for me for a long time, and recently I've been taking steps towards my personal goals while also having fun in the community, and working with other people in the field.
-These game jams have helped shape my knowledge and has taught me teamwork and leadership during stressful time.

-I studied at the University of Puerto Rico - Arecibo, as a web developer using PHP, tailwind CSS, and various other technologies.
+Game development has been a long-standing passion of mine.
+Beyond the technical challenges, I value the creativity, teamwork, and leadership that come from collaborating under tight deadlines.
+These experiences have strengthened not only my problem-solving skills but also my ability to adapt and learn quickly.

+At UPR – Arecibo, I focused on web development using PHP, Tailwind CSS, and other modern technologies, expanding my expertise into backend systems, data management, and full-stack development.

 # Skills
-- Programming Languages
-    - C++
-    - Python
-    - GdScript (Godot Engine)
-    - C# (Unity Engine)
-    - PHP
-    - MariaDB/MySQL
-    - Javascript
-    - HTML
-    - CSS

-- Game Engines
+- **Programming Languages**
+  C++, Python, GDScript (Godot), C# (Unity), Dart (Flutter), Java, PHP, SQL (MariaDB/MySQL), HTML, CSS, JavaScript

-    - Godot Engine
+- **Game Engines**
-    - Unity
+  Godot Engine, Unity

-- Technologies
-    - Flask
-    - Flutter
-    - Android Studio
-    - Docker
-    - SSH

-- Software
-    - Orcaslicer
-    - Fusion360
-    - Blender
-    - Klipper
+- **Technologies**
+  Flask, Flutter, Android Studio, Docker, SSH

-    - Vim/Neovim
+- **Software & Tools**
+  OrcaSlicer, Fusion 360, Blender, Klipper, Vim/Neovim